bchareyre/yade-mpi/doc/sphinx/introduction.rst

 Saving and loading
 ------------------
-Simulation can be saved at any point to (optionally compressed) XML file.
-With some limitations, it is generally possible to load the XML later and resume the simulation as if it were not interrupted.
-Note that since XML is merely readable dump of Yade's internal objects, it might not (probably will not) open with different Yade version.
+Simulation can be saved at any point to a binary file (optionaly compressed if the filename has extensions such as ".gz" or ".bz2").
+Saving to a XML file is also possible though resulting in larger files and slower save/load, it is used when the filename contains "xml".
+With some limitations, it is generally possible to load the scene later and resume the simulation as if it were not interrupted.
+Note that since the saved scene is a dump of Yade's internal objects, it might not (probably will not) open with different Yade version.

 .. ipython::

-	In [1]: O.save('/tmp/a.xml.bz2')
+	In [1]: O.save('/tmp/a.yade.bz2')

 	In [2]: O.reload()

 	@suppress
-	In [4]: O.save('/tmp/another.xml.bz2')
+	In [4]: O.save('/tmp/another.yade.bz2')

-	In [3]: O.load('/tmp/another.xml.bz2')
+	In [3]: O.load('/tmp/another.yade.bz2')

 The principal use of saving the simulation to XML is to use it as temporary in-memory storage for checkpoints in simulation, e.g. for reloading the initial state and running again with